hbctraining/EpiR/lessons/03_introR-functions-and-arguments.md

 1. Another commonly used base function is `mean()`.
 Use this function to calculate an average for the `glengths` vector.
 2. Use the help manual to identify additional arguments for `mean()`.

 ***

+> **User-defined Functions**
+>
+> One of the great strengths of R is the user's ability to add functions.
+Sometimes there is a small task (or series of tasks) you need done and you find yourself having to repeat it multiple times.
+In these types of situations it can be helpful to create your own custom function.
+We don't have time to delve into this, but you can find more information about this functionality on this [R-bloggers site](https://www.r-bloggers.com/how-to-write-and-debug-an-r-function/).
+>
+> The **structure of a function is given below**:
+>
+> ```r
+> name_of_function <- function(argument1, argument2) {
+>     statements or code that does something
+>     return(something)
+> }
+> ```
+>
+> * First you give your function a name.
+> * Then you assign value to it, where the value is the function.
+>
+> When **defining the function** you will want to provide the **list of arguments required** (inputs and/or options to modify behaviour of the function), and wrapped between curly brackets place the **tasks that are being executed on/using those arguments**.
+The argument(s) can be any type of object (like a scalar, a matrix, a dataframe, a vector, a logical, etc), and it’s not necessary to define what it is in any way.
+>
+> Finally, you can **“return” the value of the object from the function**, meaning pass the value of it into the global environment.
+The important idea behind functions is that objects that are created within the function are local to the environment of the function – they don’t exist outside of the function.

+***